 Notable & Unique: People

-higher rate of adults with an advanced degree than 98.3%
+higher rate of people with a graduate degree than is found in

-Also, one of the most interesting things about the Ghent / Eastern Virginia Medical School
+In addition, one of the most interesting things about the Ghent / Eastern Virginia Medical School

 neighborhood is that it has a greater concentration of residents who live

 alone than most all neighborhoods in America.
-With 52.4% of the
+With 51.6% of the

 households here made up of people living alone, NeighborhoodScout's research